wapcaplet/spass/README.md

 Prerequisites
 -------------

-Currently, spass only words on Unix-like systems, which are expected to have a `/usr/share/dict/words` file.
-Future versions may support other platforms.
+spass assumes you have a dictionary file to use as its source of words.
+By default, `/usr/share/dict/words` is used, but you can pass your own dictionary using the `-f/--file` option.

 Installation